Office of the Superintendent of Financial Institutions

 The Appointed Actuary must disclose in the AAR that he/she is in compliance with the Continuing Professional Development requirements of the CIA.

-The Appointed Actuary should make a disclosure of compensation in the AAR.
-The form of the opinion statement should be as follows:
+The Appointed Actuary should make a disclosure of their compensation.
+This is consistent with the Financial Stability Board’s Principles for Sound Compensation Practices, which have been adopted by OSFI.
+The form of the disclosure statement should be as follows:

 Disclosure of Compensation

-I attest that all my direct and indirect compensation is derived using the following methodology:
+I attest that all of my direct and indirect compensation is derived using the following methodology:

 Line to fill out__________________________________________________________